Akira-8/cybersecurity-student-hub/index.md

 *This repository is for **educational purposes only**.
 All activities should be performed in authorized lab environments.
 We do not support or condone illegal hacking.*

 ---
-© 2024 Cybersecurity Student Hub | Built by [Your Name]
+© 2026 Cybersecurity Student Hub | Built by Akira